Voting at a polling station

 The traditional way to vote in the United Kingdom is to attend your local polling station and vote in person.
 A poll card will be sent to all electors who are eligible for that election.
 If you have applied to vote by post then you will not be able to vote at the polling station and will receive a postal poll card.

-Please note that your polling station may have changed for Thursday 6 May 2021.
-The new details will be on your poll card and on our Elections and Referendums 2021 page.
+Please note that your polling station may have changed for Thursday 4 May 2023.

 If you are not registered as an elector, or are not eligible for that election, you will not be able to vote.